abdulkadir-gungor/SQLite3/sqlite3_recovery/README.md

 The algorithm used by the program
 ---
 Detects recorded data by reading the database file.
-It detects the bytes that are not related to the recorded data and writes them to the log file.
+It detects the bytes that are not related to the recorded data and writes them to the log file named "%time_stamp%_raw_recovery_data.log".
+Deletion process resets some identification data and initial header information, leaving other data intact.
+In this way, if the number of columns in the searched table is known, the size and type of data can be determined.
+However, this does not apply if the total size of the data and header information are severely damaged.Therefore, the success rate is not high.
+However, it is helpful.
+If the column number of the table to be found is given as the header size input to the program, the program tries to process this raw data.
+Writes the results to a file named "%time_stamp%_processed_recovery_data.log"

+**%time_stamp%_raw_recovery_data.log** [It is the file that holds the deleted raw data.
+It is quite successful in detecting deleted data.]

+**%time_stamp%_processed_recovery_data.log** [It is the file that holds the deleted defined data.
+The success rate in detecting deleted data is not high.]

 The Compiled Version of the Program Can be Downloaded from the Links Below.
 ---